antfu/antfu.me/pages/posts/why-not-prettier.md

 ### It's Opinionated

-Prettier describes itself to be ["an opinionated code formatter"](https://github.com/prettier/prettier). **Opinionated** essentially means it's not for everyone.
+Prettier describes itself to be ["an opinionated code formatter"](https://github.com/prettier/prettier).

+**Opinionated** essentially means it's not for everyone.
 Prettier makes a lot of hard-coded decisions to provide a minimal configuration interface.
 That makes it very easy to use (it's excellent!) and the code consistent across projects.
 However, on the other hand, it also means you are losing the ability to have fine-grained tweaks to how your code should look like.

-While I love most of Prettier's decisions, it sometimes makes you upset when you find something you don't like and don't have a workaround.
+While I love most of Prettier's decisions, it sometimes makes you upset when you find something you don't want and don't have a workaround.

 ### The Line Wrapping Noise

 The main thing that itches me a lot is the auto wrapping / unwrapping based on the length of the code.
 Prettier has the concept of [`printwidth`](https://prettier.io/docs/en/options.html#print-width), which constrains each line to fit with a certain width (by default, it's `80` characters).
 It's great to make the code fit into one screen and avoid horizontal scrolls.

-However, I often found it hurting the readability and git differing.
+However, I often found it hurting the readability and git diffing.

 [@patak_dev](https://twitter.com/patak_dev) recently brought up an example of that in PR reviewing: